changehero Blog

 Source: DailyFX

 When the price moves similarly but the trend lines between which the price is bouncing are converging, this pattern is called a pennant.
 Unlike a wedge or a triangle, it is also preceded by a strong move forming a pole.
-The strategy is the same as with flags.
+The strategy is the same as with a crypto flag pattern.

 Triangle chart patterns